ikechukwukamalu8/Resilient-Deep-Ensemble-TTA/README.md

 python main.py
 ```

-The implementation is designed to run locally using standard Python execution environments, including:
+The implementation is designed to run in standard Python environments, including:

 * Python Terminal
 * Windows Command Prompt
 * PowerShell
 * Python IDLE
-* Compatible IDEs
+* Compatible Python IDEs

 ---

 ## Research Context

-This implementation explores the combination of three complementary approaches to reliable machine learning:
+This implementation explores the combination of three complementary approaches to reliable machine learning.

 ### Probabilistic Deep Ensembles

 Deep ensembles provide multiple predictive models whose disagreement can be used as an empirical estimate of epistemic uncertainty.

-### Conformal Prediction
+### Conformal Calibration

-Split conformal calibration provides a distribution-free mechanism for constructing uncertainty or verification thresholds under exchangeability assumptions.
+Split conformal calibration provides a distribution-free framework for calibrating non-conformity scores under the assumptions required by the selected conformal procedure.

 ### Test-Time Adaptation